uqlibrary/technology-training/R/RStudio_intro_notes.md

 2. Click "New Directory"
 3. Click "Empty Project"
-4. Type in the name of your project, e.g. "RStudio_Intro" (Select a folder where to locate your project)
+4. Type in the name of your project, e.g. "RStudio_Intro" (Select a folder where to locate your project like RProjects)
 5. Click the "Create Project" button

 Projects make managing multiple directories straightforward.
 You can create an RPROJ file in a new directory or an existing directory that already has R code and data.
 You can also create the project file by cloning a version control repository, such as Git or Subversion.